replicatedhq/replicated-docs/docs/intro-replicated.md

 The Vendor API is the API for the vendor portal.
 This API can be used to complete tasks programmatically, including all tasks for packaging and managing applications, and managing artifacts such as teams, license files, and so on.
 For more information, see [Using the Vendor API V3](/reference/vendor-api-using).

+### SDK

+The Replicated SDK is a Helm chart that can be installed as a small service alongside your application Helm chart.
+The SDK supports installing your application with Helm while having access to Replicated features.

+### SDK API

+The Replicated SDK API is designed for testing purposes.
+The SDK SPI runs in integration mode, which allows you to develop and test locally with mock data, without making any changes in the vendor portal or in your environment.
+You can test your changes in different scenarios and iterate faster.

 ## Installation Options

 When you use the Replicated platform, you can install your application using the Helm CLI, KOTS, kURL, or use a proprietary installer.